• NPR

 Edith Chapin

-SVP of News, Editor in Chief, & Acting Chief Content Officer at NPR
+Acting Chief Content Officer at NPR

-Previously, Chapin was the senior supervising editor of NPR's International Desk.
-She managed a team of correspondents based outside the United States committed to bringing listeners dynamic stories of the world's people, politics, economy, and culture.
+Chapin first joined NPR in 2012 as the senior supervising editor of NPR's International Desk, managing a team of correspondents based outside the United States committed to bringing listeners dynamic stories of the world's people, politics, economy and culture.
+By 2015, she was named Executive Editor, overseeing all desks and reporters, and helping to set the agenda for the entire News division.

 For two years, beginning in August 2005, Chapin was CNN's New York Bureau chief and prior to that was CNN's Midwest Regional Bureau Chief based in Chicago for 18 months.

-Chapin's journalism career took her to London in 1992 for five years as CNN's field producer and assignment manager where she produced news stories in Europe, the Middle East, Latin America, and Africa.
+Chapin's journalism career took her to London in 1992 for five years as CNN's field producer and assignment manager where she produced news stories in Europe, the Middle East, Latin America and Africa.
 She went to Baghdad one month before the first Gulf War and was in the first team of reporters allowed back into the country in the war's aftermath.

 During her time overseas, Chapin worked in Syria; Jordan; South Africa, to cover Nelson Mandela's election; reported on the genocide in Rwanda and Bosnia; and the United States' invasion of Panama.
 Her first field assignment literally got her wet behind the ears: Hurricane Gilbert, a category five hurricane that hit Mexico.